Overview of Dental Implants

 Dental implants are more than just replacement teeth; they function as artificial tooth roots made primarily from titanium, known for its biocompatibility and strength.
 When a tooth is lost due to decay, injury, or other dental issues, an implant serves as a stable foundation for crowns or bridges that mimic the natural look and feel of your original teeth.
 This stability allows you to speak and eat with confidence, much like how you would with your natural teeth.

-The real beauty of dental implants lies not only in their aesthetic charm but also in their role in maintaining oral health.
+The real beauty of dental implants lies in their aesthetic charm and their role in maintaining oral health.
 Have you ever wondered what happens to your jawbone when you lose a tooth?
 Without a root in place, the surrounding bone can deteriorate over time, changing the shape of your face and leading to further tooth loss.
 Dental implants stimulate the jawbone similarly to natural roots, thus preventing bone resorption and preserving your facial structure.

 Why Choose Dental Implants?